- Georgina dot Busst at bournemouth dot ac dot uk

 The ultimate aim of my research here at Bournemouth is to develop tools and techniques to improve the accuracy and precision of the fish scale aging process, which is vital in population and growth rate assessments, and then to apply these tools and techniques to collect enhanced data to investigate how disturbances and biotic factors impact the ecology of fish populations and communities.

-- Busst, G.M.A. and Britton, J.R., 2016.
+- Busst, G.M.A. and Robert Britton, J., 2016.
 High variability in stable isotope diet-tissue discrimination factors of two omnivorous freshwater fishes in controlled ex situ conditions.
-JOURNAL OF EXPERIMENTAL BIOLOGY, 219 (7), 1060-1068.
+Journal of Experimental Biology.

 - Busst, G.M.A. and Britton, J.R., 2015.
 Quantifying the growth consequences for crucian carp Carassius carassius of competition from non-native fishes.
 Ecology of Freshwater Fish, 24 (3), 489-492.